department-of-veterans-affairs/veteran-facing-services-tools/Work Practices/Accessibility and 508/README.md

 # Accessibility and 508

 This directory contains anything related to accessibility including
-  * 508 audit reports
+  * accessibility audit reports
-  * plans for manual 508 QA and automated testing
+  * plans for manual QA and automated testing
   * anything else that comes up!
 Blog posts?
 User research studies with users with disabilities?
 The sky's the limit!

 ### Manual testing